- Practice Areas

 The military does not label offenses as “felonies” or “misdemeanors.”
 A General Court-Martial or Special Court-Martial conviction is considered, and described as, a federal criminal conviction.
 In terms of possible sentences for conviction, however, a General Court-Martial is sometimes viewed to be roughly similar to a felony trial and a Special Court-Martial is sometimes viewed to be roughly similar to a misdemeanor trial.

 In the military, court-martial trials are governed by the Manual for Courts-Martial (MCM), which contains the Uniform Code of Military Justice (UCMJ), Rules for Courts-Martial (RCM) and the Military Rules of Evidence (MRE).
 Each service branch has its own rules of criminal trial procedure as well.
 The UCMJ is the criminal code applicable to all military members.
+Our court-martial lawyer has the experience and skills needed to navigate the complex military legal arena.
+Contact us at 888-399-0693 or use our free case evaluation form to discuss your defense needs.

 Military members face considerable jeopardy in court-martial trials – possible federal criminal conviction, and possible court-martial sentences including confinement in military prison/jail, punitive discharge (Dishonorable Discharge, Bad Conduct Discharge or Dismissal for officers), and a variety of other legal, professional, personal, and family consequences.
 In cases alleging sex crimes, for example, the military member could face sex offender registration.